sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/mental-health/modern-health.md

 **Q: Is the mental health stipend a taxable benefit?**

-Yes, like all stipends it will be taxed.
+A: Yes, like all stipends it will be taxed.

 **Q: If my mental health services cost more than $250 annually can I request a stipend for the full amount?**

-Unfortunately, not at this time.
+A: Unfortunately, not at this time.
 The maximum annual amount is $250/per teammate

 **Q: How can I use the stipend for mental health?**